bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 useful in a modern home network.
-After making the upgrades in this guide my Seagate Central is happily working as a file server, as a storage point for half a dozen security cameras, and I have cross compiled and installed lots of new software and services including
+After making the upgrades in this guide my Seagate Central is happily working as a file server, as a storage point for half a dozen security cameras, and I have cross compiled and installed lots of new software and services as documented by the **Seagate-Central-Utils** project including

 * Syncthing - Modern file synchronization server and client
 * Motion - Security camera analysis software
+* MiniDLNA - To replace the bloated and CPU guzzling Twonky DLNA server
 * Up to date versions of linux command line tools
-* MiniDLNA - To replace the bloated and CPU guzzling Twonky DLNA server

 Obviously since the unit isn't particularly fast it's better to make use of these services "one at a time" but thanks to the excessive